 Curated & Hosted by Heather Haley

-Heather Haley is a Vancouver poet, author, musician and artist who pushes boundaries by creating across disciplines, genres and media.
-She is the author the poetry collections Sideways (2003) and Three Blocks West of Wonderland (2009), director of the video poems Purple Lipstick (2006), Bushwhack (2010) and How to Remain (2010) as a musical artist has released a CD of spoken-word songs, Princess Nut (2008).
+BIO: Heather Haley is a Vancouver poet, author, musician, and artist who pushes boundaries by creating across disciplines, genres, and media.
+She is author of the poetry collections Sideways (2003) and Three Blocks West of Wonderland (2009); director of the video poems Dying for the Pleasure (2003), Purple Lipstick (2006), Bushwhack (2010), and Whore in the Eddy (2012); and as a musical artist has released a CD of spoken-word songs, Princess Nut (2008).
 Her poetry has been published in numerous journals and anthologies, her video poems screened at many international film festivals, and she has performed her poetry and music around the world.